oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-policies/ai-speech-policies.md

 1. Login into OCI

     To setup environment, you need OCI administrator's privileges.
 If you've got these privileges, login into OCI at [cloud.oracle.com](https://www.oracle.com/cloud/sign-in.html). the below image indicates SSO Login as an administrative user.
-If you have administrative previleges and complete access over a tenancy then you need not create any of the policies below steps.
+If you have administrative privileges and complete access over a tenancy then you need not create any of the policies below steps.

     ![SSO Login](images/sso-login.png)